Search

 FAQs

-If you work in a safety-sensitive position regulated by the U.S. Department of Transportation and violate drug or alcohol rules, you must complete a DOT SAP evaluation before returning to work.
+If you fail or refuse a DOT drug or alcohol test, you must complete a SAP (Substance Abuse Professional) evaluation before returning to a safety-sensitive job.

-A DOT-qualified Substance Abuse Professional (SAP) completes this evaluation and will:
+During the evaluation, a DOT-qualified Substance Abuse Professional (SAP) will:

 If you work in a safety-sensitive role regulated by the U.S. Department of Transportation and violate drug or alcohol rules, you must complete the SAP process before you can return to duty.